-All assignments are valid as long as the original criteria on which the assignment was based are still valid and the assignment is properly registered in the RIPE Database.
-If an assignment is made for a specific purpose and that purpose no longer exists, the assignment is no longer valid.
-If an assignment is based on information that turns out to be invalid, the assignment is no longer valid.
+An assignment is valid as long as the original criteria on which it was based remain valid and it is properly registered in the RIPE Database.
+Changes to the original criteria must be documented in the RIPE Registry, or the assignment will no longer be considered valid.
+An assignment that was based on information that turns out to be incorrect is no longer valid.